Social Prescribing

 How does it work?

-Your Link Worker might introduce you to a community group, a new activity or a local club.
+Your link worker might introduce you to a community group, a new activity or a local club.
 They may help you to meet new people or, they might help you find information or access advice about a particular issue.

-We link young people into things like:
+We link people into things like:

 In summary

-Your Link Worker is there to listen to you, and put you in touch with people and activities that might help you to feel better.
+Your link worker is there to listen to you, and put you in touch with people and activities that might help you to feel better.

 Together you will agree a plan to access the groups and services you have chosen which may include them coming with you for the first time.